-The experimental work of this study consists of casting, testing up to failure in shear, repairing and retesting eight rectangular reinforced concrete beams without shear reinforcement.
-Four of these beams are made with normal-strength concrete (NSC) and four with high-strength concrete (HSC).
+The experimental work of this study consists of casting, testing up to failure in shear, repairing and retesting five rectangular reinforced normal-strength concrete beams without shear reinforcement.
 Details of the work stages mentioned above are presented in this section.